IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/OozieWorkflowSparkGroovyBluemixDeploy/README.md

 To run the example locally, open a command prompt window:

-   - change into the bluemix_deploy directory and run:
+   - change into the bluemix-deploy directory and run:
       - `./gradlew RunLocally` (OS X / *nix)
       - `gradlew.bat RunLocally` (Windows)
    - follow the instructions in the output

 To run the example on Bluemix, open a command prompt window:

-   - change into the bluemix_deploy directory and run:
+   - change into the bluemix-deploy directory and run:
       - `./gradlew Deploy` (OS X / *nix)
       - `gradlew.bat Deploy` (Windows)
    - follow the instructions in the output